linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/manual/dataset.md

 ---

-**Next up:** Learn how to upload a document to GeoNode so you can include reports, notes, or supporting files alongside your datasets.
+**Next up:** We’ll show you how to style your uploaded dataset for better visual presentation.

 <br>